Benchmarking and Profiling

 Pros:

-• Can visualize the change in performance compared to the previous run or other baseline Cons
+- Can visualize the change in performance compared to the previous run or other baseline

 Profiling with Flamegraph

-Flamegraphes provide insights into where execution time is spent.
+Flamegraphs provide insights into where execution time is spent.
+Thus, they enable efficient identification of bottlenecks in your code.

 Details can be found here: